Associate Dean for Undergraduate Studies; Doris Westmoreland Darden Professor

-Josh Grimm is the associate dean of undergraduate studies and administration at the Manship School.
+Josh Grimm is the associate dean of undergraduate studies at the Manship School.
 Josh earned his master’s degree from the University of Texas at Austin and received his doctorate from the University of Iowa.
 He teaches a range of journalism and mass communication courses, including In-Depth Reporting, Advanced Journalism, Race and Gender in Political Communication, and Media Law.
 In 2017, Josh received the Faculty Excellence Award from the LSU Alumni Association.

 Josh completed his doctorate from the University of Iowa in 2009, after which he taught at Texas Tech University until joining the LSU faculty in 2012.
 While at Tech, he received the Alumni Association’s New Faculty Award and the Mortar Board’s Apple Polishing Award for teaching.